R. C. Harris Water Treatment Plant: Victoria Park

+Victoria Park Avenue is named after the amusement park.

+From 1912 to 1932 part of the property was used for Victoria Park Forest School during the summer.
+The T. Eaton Company also used the property for a summer camp for boys from 1917 until 1927.
+In 1927, the City of Toronto purchased the property for $370,000 in order to build the R.C.
+Harris Water Treatment Plant.

 Water treatment plant

 With an early 20th-century Toronto plagued with water shortages and unclean drinking water, public health advocates such as George Nasmith and Toronto's Medical Officer of Health, Charles Hastings, campaigned for a modern water purification system.

 Construction for a water treatment plant began on the site in 1932 and the building became operational on November 1, 1941.
 The building, unlike most modern engineering structures, was also created to make an architectural statement.
 Fashioned in the Art Deco style, the cathedral-like structure remains one of Toronto's most admired buildings.
 It is, however, little known to outsiders.
 The interiors are just as opulent with marble entryways and vast halls filled with pools of water and filtration equipment.
 The plant has thus earned the nickname The Palace of Purification.

 In 1992, the R. C. Harris Water Treatment Plant was named a national historic civil engineering site by the Canadian Society for Civil Engineering.
 It was designated under the Ontario Heritage Act in 1998.
 The plant appeared on a stamp issued by Canada Post in 2011, in a series showcasing five notable Art Deco buildings in Canada.